Sunday, April 11, 2010

 I hung them on the wall and hot glued the ribbon so it looks like they are hanging – I’ve found if you actually try to hang a frame from a ribbon, it can stick out from the wall a bit.

-I don’t know if you can tell, but my favorite little detail on this wall is the knobs – they were $2 each at Hob Lob and spell out “FLY”:
+I don’t know if you can tell, but my favorite little detail on this wall are the $2 knobs that spell out “FLY”:

-I just stuck the screw right into the wall!
 If you can’t tell by now – the theme of this big boy room is airplanes. :)

 On the wall above his bed, I had a similar project in mind – I was going to take pictures of a vintage airplane and frame them out in a big molding box on the wall.